mrocklin/blog/_posts/work/2014-05-01-Introducing-CyToolz.md

 Why?
 ----

-I love NumPy and Pandas, so why do I use toolz?
+We love NumPy and Pandas, so why do we use toolz?
 Two reasons

 1. Streaming analytics - Python's iterators and Toolz support for lazy operations allows me to crunch over Pretty-Big-Data without the hassle of setting up a distributed machine.
 2. Trivial parallelism - The functional constructs in PyToolz, coupled with the promise of [serialization](http://matthewrocklin.com/blog/work/2013/12/05/Parallelism-and-Serialization/), make parallelizing PyToolz applications to multicore or cluster computing trivial.
 See the [toolz docs page](http://toolz.readthedocs.org/en/latest/parallelism.html) on the subject.